Swimming For Muscles: Myth Or Reality?

 While there are certainly many advantages that you can benefit from when choosing to include a daily swim session in your routine, there are also potential disadvantages that we want you to be aware of before you make a final decision.

-- The top benefit of swimming is the fact that this activity does not cause as much stress on your joints as with weightlifting and many other types of endurance exercises.
+- The top benefit of swimming is the fact that this activity does not cause as much stress on your joints as weightlifting and many other types of endurance exercises.

 - Swimming also greatly reduces the risk of overheating during exercise, a relatively common issue faced during both cardiovascular training protocols and endurance exercises.